ODHL/ODH-COVID19/cecret_pipeline/README.md

   1. date_of_creation_cecret.config
   2. date_of_creation_cecret_partial.config

-If a QC report is not required (-q N), the partial configuration (#2) is used.
+- If a QC report is not required (-q N), the partial configuration (2.) is used.
 This will only run a subset of the entire CECRET pipeline, increasing the pipeline speed and decreasing overall disc space required.
 - Location: /name_of_project/logs/date_of_creation_cecret.config or /name_of_project/logs/date_of_creation_cecret_partial.config

 #### 3. MultiQC Config
--  Description: THis configuration file controls all the features associated with the MultiQC report generated upon pipeline completion (-q Y).
+-  Description: THis configuration file controls all the features associated with the MultiQC report generated upon pipeline completion (`-q Y`).
 Editing this configuration file is not recomended outside of pipeline maintainence (see below).
 - Location: /name_of_project/logs/multiqc_config.yaml

 ### Running CECRET workflow (REQUIRED)
 This wrapper performs the following steps:
-- downlaods the required files for processing complete project (file type dependent on whether QC report is to be downloaded) directly from BaseSpace
+- downloads the required files for processing complete project (file type dependent on whether QC report is to be downloaded) directly from BaseSpace
 - creates sample batches dependent on project size and input from pipeline_config.yaml (batch_limit)
 - processes batches individually, performing a clean-up of intermediate files to ensure disc space of AWS instance is most effeciently utilized
--- downloads sample fastq files directly from BaseSpace -- (if QC report required) process analysis files
+  - downloads sample fastq files directly from BaseSpace
+  - (if QC report required) process analysis files
--- submits batch to `staphb-wf cecret` workflow
+  - submits batch to `staphb-wf cecret` workflow
--- (if QC report required) process output QC data from cecret workflow -- (if QC report required) generates QC report from CECRET and BaseSpace output -- generates combined PANGOLIN and NEXTCLAD final analysis report -- removes intermediate files, and working directories
+  - (if QC report required) process output QC data from cecret workflow
+  - (if QC report required) generates QC report from CECRET and BaseSpace output
+  - generates combined PANGOLIN and NEXTCLAD final analysis report
+  - removes intermediate files, and working directories

 0. Ensure initialization has been complete
 0. Ensure configuration files have been updated
 1. Change working directory to the analysis pipeline directory
-2. Select the run flag (-p run) on the project (-n name_of_project) and select whether a QC report (-q) should be generated (Y or N)
+2. Select the run flag (`-p run`) on the project (`-n name_of_project`) and select whether a QC report (`-q`) should be generated (`Y` or `N`)

 ```
 # 1. move to working dir